All Episodes

 They're lying in wait for any little thing.

-They come to the table with snark.
+They come to the table with SNARK.

-And in the case of Chuck Todd, between the last two times I appeared on Meet the Press, um three weeks ago or four weeks ago this Sunday, it was a ten minute interview.
+And in the case of Chuck Todd, within the last two times I appeared on Meet the Press, three weeks ago or four weeks ago, this Sunday, it was a 10-minute interview, 10-minute and one second on the nose, and they used 48 seconds of it.

 I was falling asleep every time the guy was talking.

-What is he telling you?
+He's the outgoing, what is he telling you?

-I was on with him for an eight and a half minute interview, and NBC News and Meet the Press tweeted out one excerpt from that whole interview, a phrase I use that the president says is a genius, by the way.
+And NBC News and Meet The Press tweeted out one excerpt from that whole interview, a phrase I used that the president says is a genius, by the way.

 Respectfully, it's not your job to give America your opinion.